Valeria Orsini Flaunts Amazing Curves In Open Crop Top And Formfitting Skirt

 Internet sensation Valeria Orsini left thousands of her 4.3 million Instagram followers in awe on Thursday, October 15, when she shared some stunning new photos of herself in a revealing ensemble.

-The 30-year-old American, who is of Italian, Colombian, and Puerto Rican descent, was photographed outdoors in front of large palm trees for the three-photo slideshow.
-Valeria was the subject in focus in every frame as the background behind her was blurred.
+The 30-year-old model, who is of Italian, Colombian, and Puerto Rican descent, was photographed outdoors in front of large palm trees for the three-photo slideshow.
+Valeria was in focus in every frame as the background behind her was blurred.

-In the first image she posed from her left side, showing off her bodacious booty.
-She rotated her head over her shoulder and smiled widely as she stared into the camera’s lens.
+In the first image, she was snapped from her left side and she showed off her bodacious booty.
+She rotated her head over her shoulder and smiled widely as she stared at the camera’s lens.
 The second snapshot displayed her from her front while she popped one hip out.
-She smiled again, but this time her head was tilted downwards as she kept her eyes closed.
+She smiled again, but this time her head was tilted downward as she kept her eyes closed.
 The third photo zoomed in on her upper body, putting her chest on show.

 Her long, platinum blond hair, which featured dark roots, was styled in loose, natural-looking waves that fell around her back and shoulders.
 She added some glam to the look by rocking manicured, light-pink nails.

-Valeria showed off her bosomy assets in a skimpy, mustard-colored, open crop-top that tied in the front.
+Valeria showed off her bosomy assets in a skimpy, mustard-colored, open crop top that tied in the front.
 The model sported the long-sleeved garment without a bra underneath, drawing the eye to her exposed cleavage.
-She paired the top with a matching, formfitting, maxi skirt that hugged her curvaceous hips and pert derriere.
-Meanwhile, the number’s high-waisted design called attention to her slim midriff.
-She accessorized the vibrant look with a necklace and a bracelet.
+She paired the top with a matching formfitting maxi skirt that hugged her curvaceous hips and pert derriere.
+The number’s high-waisted design called attention to her slim midriff.

 View this post on Instagram